andipfeff/School_District_Analysis/README.md

 ## Summary

 Changing the ninth grade scores at Thomas High School to NaNs, did not have an overall grand impact to the school analysis that had been performed.
 It was really only seen on those visualizations that included scores broken down by school and/or grade, and on the high level summaries where the decimal point was showing, as the change was less than a percent.
-The impact of the change was seen in the following four visualizations:
+The impact of the change was seen in the following visualizations:
 1. District Summary
 2. School Summary
 3. Top 5 Highest Performing Schools